American History

 Metal grills seem to be a norm in Newark - they are almost everywhere.

-Stores (still closed at 9:30 am on a weekday) located on the main street facing the city hall.
+Stores (still closed at 9:30 am on weekdays) are located on the main street facing the city hall.

-By the way, I found that the majority of stores in downtown offer jewelry and watches, beauty services such as nails and hair making (or even hair sale), electronics and cash services.
+By the way, I found that the majority of stores downtown offer jewelry and watches, beauty services such as nails and hair making (or even hair sales), electronics and cash services.

-Newark has seen a period of a fast and furious growth preceding the Great Depression.
-Many monumental buildings in downtown still echo that era of wealth and splendour.
+Newark has seen a period of fast and furious growth preceding the Great Depression.
+Many monumental buildings downtown still echo that era of wealth and splendour.

 Look at how many police cars are at the old hotel.